beamable/BeamableProduct/cli/cli/Docs/Guides/0_Getting-Started.md

 Get up and running with the Beamable CLI.

-The Beamable CLI is a dotnet tool that allows developers to interact with Beamable via the CLI.
-It can be used to manage Beamable Content, Microservices, as well as make arbitrary requests to the Beamable backend.
+The Beamable CLI is a dotnet tool that allows developers to interact with Beamable.
+It can manage a variety of Beamable technologies, including Microservices, Content, and other services.

 ## Dependencies
-You'll need to install [Dotnet 6](https://dotnet.microsoft.com/en-us/download/dotnet/6.0) before you can get started.
+You'll need to install [Dotnet 8](https://dotnet.microsoft.com/en-us/download/dotnet/8.0) before you can get started.
 Verify it is installed by running `dotnet --version` from a terminal.

 ## Installing